My first club is VFDB in Neustadt a.d. Weinstraße: DOK Z22.

 With the small remote control I turn the antennas rotator.

-Here you see the "huge" antenna system I´m using.
+Here you see the "huge" antenna system I used.
 It is a small and very light rotary dipol, made of two DV27s CB mobil antennas.
-Like the beam, shown down, it is tuned by setting in tuning stick.
+It is tuned by setting in tuning sticks with different leght.
 So it works only on one band, but no tuner is needed (20m up to 10m).